 After a project is programmed in the TIP, the project sponsor may proceed with delivering the project.
-An important component of project delivery is obligating, or drawing down, the funds that are programmed in the project's TIP listing.
+An important component of project delivery is obligation, or receiving federal authorization to draw down the funds included in the project's TIP listing.